robinhood/faust/docs/userguide/models.rst

         async for payload in stream:
             data = json.loads(payload)

-If you're integrating with an existing systems Faust's :ref:`codecs` can help you support serialization and de-serialization to and from any format.
-Models describe the format of messages, while codecs describe how they're serialized/compressed/encoded/etc.
+To integrate with external systems, Faust's :ref:`codecs` can help you support serialization and de-serialization to and from any format.
+Models describe the form of messages, while codecs explain how they're serialized/compressed/encoded/etc.

 The default codec is configured by the applications ``key_serializer`` and ``value_serializer`` arguments::

     app = faust.App(key_serializer='json')

-and any individual model may override the default by specifying the ``serializer`` argument when creating the model class.
+Individual models can override the default by specifying a ``serializer`` argument when creating the model class:
-For example:

 .. sourcecode:: python

     class MyRecord(Record, serializer='json')
         ...

-Codecs can also be combined so they consist of multiple encoding and decoding stages, for example data serialized with JSON and then Base64 encoded would be described as the keyword argument ``serializer='json|binary'``.
+Codecs can also be combined, so they consist of multiple encoding and decoding stages, for example, data serialized with JSON and then Base64 encoded would be described as the keyword argument ``serializer='json|binary'``.

 .. seealso::

-    See the :ref:`codecs` section for information about codecs and how to define your own.
+    See the :ref:`codecs` section for more information about codecs and how to define your own.

 .. topic:: Sending/receiving raw values

-    Serializing/deserializing keys and values manually is easy.
+    Serializing/deserializing keys and values manually without models is easy.
     The JSON codec happily accepts lists and dictionaries, as arguments to the ``.send`` methods: